 DiGA are apps that support sick people in the treatment, diagnosis, compensation or alleviation of illnesses, injuries and disabilities.
 Their use was recognized on December 19, 2019 with the DVG legally established.
 Since then, DiGA can be reimbursed by health insurance companies as part of medical and psychotherapeutic treatment.
 DiPA is a similar concept, but is primarily aimed at people in need of care.
 It was incorporated in mid-2021 through the Digital Care and Nursing Modernization Act (DVPMG) into the eleventh German Social Code (SGB).

-Graphic: Objective of DiGA and objective of DiPA
+Graphic: The goal of DiGA and the goal of DiPA

 Distinction between DiGA and DiPA